The Complete Industrial Guide to Horizontal Directional Drilling

 Horizontal directional drilling could be the answer.

 Horizontal directional drilling (HDD) is a steerable trenchless drilling method.
-Operators use a surface-launched drilling rig to drill a horizontal hole beneath obstacles on the surface.
+Operators use a surface-launched drilling rig or directional drilling rig to drill a horizontal hole beneath obstacles on the surface.

-Find out how HDD works and its advantages over other forms of horizontal drilling.
+Find out how horizontal directional process works and its advantages over other forms of horizontal drilling.
 You'll be ready to tackle your next drilling project.
 If you are unfamiliar with some drilling terms or expressions, be sure to check out our Directional Drilling Glossary and Terminology.

 How Does Horizontal Directional Drilling Work?

 The horizontal directional drilling process has three basic stages: pilot drilling, expanding the drilling hole, and pulling the production pipe.
-First, the directional driller drills a pilot hole.
-They use a drill bit and pipe assembly to drill a small-diameter hole.
+First, the horizontal directional drill bores a pilot hole or bore path.
+They use a drill bit and drill pipe assembly to drill a small-diameter hole.

 Drilling fluid helps the drill bit cut through the soil and rock.
 It lubricates and cools the drill bit.
 It also carries cuttings from the hole back to the surface.

 An HDD locator system lets the contractors track the progress of the drill bit.
-This helps keep the drill on the right path and avoid obstacles.
+This helps keep the drill on the right path, position and avoid obstacles.

-After the pilot hole is finished, the drill team enlarges it in a process called reaming.
+After the initial pass drilling is finished, the drill team enlarges it in a process called reaming.
 A reaming tool expands the hole to a diameter that the pipeline will fit through.
 The contractor may ream the hole several times depending on the final diameter that the project needs.